-- the nature of the industry and sector, control environment and business performance including the performance targets; - results of our enquiries of the Trustee and management about their own identification and assessment of the risks of irregularities; - any matters we identified having obtained and reviewed the Trust's documentation of their policies and procedures relating to: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - o the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team and valuation specialists, regarding how and where fraud might occur in the non-statutory financial statements and any potential indicators of fraud.
+- the nature of the industry and sector, control environment and business performance including the design of the remuneration policies and performance targets; - results of our enquiries of management and the Trustee about their own identification and assessment of the risks of irregularities, including those that are specific to the Trust's sector; - any matters we identified having obtained and reviewed the Trust's documentation of their policies and procedures relating to: - o identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - o detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; - o the internal controls established to mitigate risks of fraud or non-compliance with laws and regulations; - the matters discussed among the audit engagement team and relevant internal specialists, including valuation specialists regarding how and where fraud might occur in the non-statutory financial statements and any potential indicators of fraud.

 As a result of these procedures, we considered the opportunities and incentives that may exist within the organisation for fraud and identified the greatest potential for fraud in the valuation of investments recognised at FVTPL.
 In common with all audits under ISAs (UK), we are also required to perform specific procedures to respond to the risk of management override.
-We also obtained an understanding of the legal and regulatory framework that the Trust operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the non-statutory financial statements.
-The key laws and regulations we considered in this context included The International Stock Exchange (TISE) Listing Rules.